karatekid/karatekid.github.io/_drafts/tdd_embedded_c.md

 * Should I have a section on design in my book?
 * Make an example of these testing frameworks.
+* He had exercises at the end of his chapters, should I?
 * Maybe I should think about _Pragmatic Programmer_ as a publisher?
 * I Should probably read an Arduino & a PI book for reference.
 * Use `enum`, `const`, or `#define` for constants?